teravoz/challenge/front-end/README.md

 **Super Extra Bonus**

 Suppose your call center operation is huge and consists of hundreds of peers.
-The peer listing:
+The list of peers:
 - must be paginated, and by default sorted by _busy_ peers (appearing on top);
 - must have sorting by status and by last timestamp;
-- must be searchable by peer number;
+- must be searchable by peer number.

 **4. Give us feedback**